omarabid/WordPress-Plugin-Boilerplate/README.md

 WordPress Plugin Boilerplate is a fully functioning WordPress plugin that offers you backbone structure and functionality to quickly start your WordPress development.

-The Plugin is object oriented, and decitate a simple and flexible files hierarchy.
+The Plugin is object oriented, and dictate a simple and flexible files hierarchy.

 ## The Plugin Base Class